- Price: FREE for Nottingham City and Nottinghamshire County workers

 - Identify ways in which workers can utilise the idea of space for action as part of their support of survivors

 None.
-Please note we encourage all professionals to attend our flagship session, Understanding and Resopding to Domestic Violence and Abuse.
+Please note we encourage all professionals to attend our session, An Introduction to Domestic Abuse.

 Stay Up To Date